Research projects

 3) USA's and China's approaches in the Arctic, and Denmark's and Greenland's respective and joint relations to these great powers in light of global competition and ambitions for increased self-determination.

 Against this background, I will discuss different scenarios for how to adjust the Realm in order to accommodate new changes, as well as how such changes may affect international relations in the Arctic.
-The output will be a monograph, timed to coincide with the Kingdom of Denmark's Arctic Council chairmanship in 2025-2027.
+The main output will be a monograph.

 Greenland (de)securitization dynamics